mozilla-ai/speech-to-text/README.md

 | [Documentation](https://github.com/mozilla-ai/speech-to-text/blob/main/README.md)
 | [Contributing](CONTRIBUTING.md)

+🤝 **_This Blueprint was a result of an [EleutherAI](https://www.eleuther.ai/) <> [mozilla.ai](https://www.mozilla.ai/) collaboration, as part of their work on [Open Datasets for LLM Training](https://blog.mozilla.org/en/mozilla/dataset-convening/)_**.

 </div>

 # Transcribe audio files using [Speaches](https://github.com/speaches-ai/speaches/)

-🤝 **_This Blueprint was a result of an [EleutherAI](https://www.eleuther.ai/) <> [mozilla.ai](https://www.mozilla.ai/) collaboration, as part of their work on [Open Datasets for LLM Training](https://blog.mozilla.org/en/mozilla/dataset-convening/)_**.

-This tutorial will guide you through setting up and using [Speaches](https://github.com/speaches-ai/speaches/) to transcribe audio files using the OpenAI CLI.
+This tutorial will guide you through setting up and using [Speaches](https://github.com/speaches-ai/speaches/) to transcribe audio files from the command line or a locally hosted demo UI.
 Speaches is an OpenAI API-compatible server that provides streaming transcription, translation, and speech generation capabilities.

 ### Prerequisites